How to Run CentOS in Windows 8 Hyper-V Quickly

 Next, you will want to click connect to get to the console.
-Since we are installing the desktop Ubuntu version in the Windows 8 Hyper-V machine there is a nice graphical installer.
-For those wondering, the mouse works fine!
+Since we are installing the desktop CentOS version in the Windows 8 Hyper-V machine there is a nice graphical installer.
 For those that did not experience this, not too long ago Hyper-V virtualization would render the mouse useless.
 Now, it all works from the installer (after integration services are installed.)

 The next step is to download the Linux Integration Services for Hyper-V from Microsoft.
 We are using version 3.4 for this guide.
 To keep things as easy as possible, you can go to Media -> DVD Drive -> Open and select the ISO downloaded from Microsoft.
 The current version is called LinuxICv34.iso

 Since we are using the standard CentOS 6.3 installation, the CDROM will automatically mount and you can simply right click on RHEL63 and select Open in Terminal.
 That will bring up a terminal to /media/CDROM/RHEL63.
 CentOS 6.3 tries to match RHEL releases hence why we are using RHEL63 here.

 Since you are most likely logged on as your username not as root (and by default you are not a sudoer) you do need to do an extra step to get this to work.
 Here are the basic commands one needs to execute to get this to work: